Master of Environmental Science, Yale University

 Bachelor of Biological Science, Peking University

 Gao Yufang is a Chinese expert on interdisciplinary wildlife research and conservation.
 He holds a B.S. in Biology from Peking University and an M.S. in Environmental Sciences from Yale University, and he is currently pursuing a combined doctoral degree in wildlife conservation and sociocultural anthropology at Yale.
 He has rich experience of wildlife conservation in China, particularly on the Tibetan Plateau.
 Prior to starting his Ph.D., he was the executive director of the Qomolangma (Mt.
 Everest) Snow Leopard Conservation Center in China.
 Gao has also researched in Kenya, Tanzania, Botswana on the China-bound elephant ivory trade and actively engaged in the global efforts to combat illegal wildlife trade.
-His published research into the illegal ivory trade has helped the international community to achieve a more comprehensive and contextual understanding of China’s ivory markets, contributing to a more broad and effective coalition for African elephant conservation.
+His published research on the illegal ivory trade has helped the international community to achieve a more comprehensive and contextual understanding of China’s ivory markets, contributing to a more broad and effective coalition for African elephant conservation.

 Gao's dissertation project is concerned with the conditions of possibility of human-wildlife coexistence.
-It looks into the complex interactions between local people and large carnivores on the Tibetan Plateau through an interdisciplinary approach which combines environmental anthropology, semiotics, conservation biology, and the policy sciences.
+It looks into the complex interactions between local people and large carnivores on the Tibetan Plateau through an interdisciplinary approach which combines environmental anthropology, conservation biology, and the policy sciences.
 He is passionate about working with concerned individuals and groups to promote nature conservation and human dignity in China and worldwide.